Battle of the Menin Road Ridge: Second Army

 The 19th (Western) Division in IX Corps covered the southern defensive flank of the attack front, against the German 9th Reserve and 207th divisions, on a 1600 yd front, from the Comines canal to Groenenburg Farm, on the west slope of the Bassevillebeek valley.
 The six attacking battalions of the 58th Brigade on the right and the 57th Brigade on the left and their supporting battalions had a difficult approach.
-The 58th Brigade had to pass through obstructions in Opaque Wood and Imperfect Copse and then at midnight it began to rain until 5:00 a.m.
+The 58th Brigade had to pass through obstructions in Opaque Wood and Imperfect Copse and then it rained from midnight until 5:00 a.m.
 Zero hour was decided according to the weather and the time of 5:40 a.m. was passed forward at 1:45 a.m., so all ranks had to lie quiet in the rain for more than three hours.

 Around dawn a heavy mist formed and at 5:40 a.m. the barrage began.
 On the right, the short advance to the first objective (red line) was met with opposition from dugouts south-west of Hessian Wood, Jarrocks Farm, Pioneer House and a small wood nearby.
 Machine-gun fire was also encountered from Hollebeke Château and the railway embankment.
 The right battalion reached the objective on time but the two to the left had many casualties, lost touch with their flanking units and the barrage, until the pause on the red line (first objective) allowed them to reorganise, mop-up and regain touch with units which had lost direction.
 The third battalion on the left was still held up by Hessian Wood so a defensive flank was formed facing north.

 The 57th Brigade advanced to the red line against slight opposition on the right, while the two battalions on the left had to cross an extremely boggy area, which slowed them and they lost the barrage.
 The delay resulted in them being caught by machine-gun fire from dugouts near Top House while bunched up, because of the heavy going.
 The red line (second objective) which here was little further forward from the first objective (green line) was reached and two platoons from each attacking company moved up, ready to advance to the blue line (final objective) which began at 6:24 a.m.
 The second and final lines (red and blue) were contiguous on the right from Hessian Wood but the Germans defending the wood were still fighting when the advance was due to resume.
 Two companies of the right hand battalion managed to advance after suffering many losses and then a platoon went to assist the centre battalion.
 A number of dugouts were cleared and 50 prisoners were taken, which enabled the centre battalion to get into the north end of the wood and gain touch with the left-hand battalion in the south-west corner.